Psychon-Dev-Studios/freddyHall/README.md

 Once installed, Freddy's Hall should have automatically created a shortcut on your Desktop [see note 1].
 Use this shortcut to launch Freddy's Hall

 When the game launches, it will show a disclaimer and how to play, then send you to the main menu.
 Please be aware the main menu is a new, experimental feature and may not always work correctly.

+1: The desktop shortcut will only be created if your desktop folder is at <win_drive>:/Users/<user>/Desktop and if you're on Windows.
+Linux doesn't have shortcut support yet.